Real-Time Deployment

 --daemon-mode false

-By default the deployment command is executed asynchronously.
-The command triggers the deployment but does not wait for it to be completed.
-To execute the command in sync, use the
+Note: The deployment command is executed asynchronously by default and does not wait for the deployment to complete.
+To execute the command synchronously use the

 --sync